pappasam/config/README.md

 Files are separated into folders documented below.

+### bin/

+Executable scripts that are added, by default, to the PATH in my zshrc.

 ### docs/

 Document files for reference and automation.
 Includes Markdown-formatted notes, dictionaries, etc.